Providing the time and space for ambitious research projects.

 At any point after funding, Fellows need CCSS approval to reallocate more than 25% of the funds in the original budget.
-Please contact Amanda King to request a budget review and provide a brief explanation for the change, updates in the relevant areas: a revised research plan (2-5 sentences), a simple revised budget, a revised timeline, and a revised project title.
+Please contact the program coordinator at firstname.lastname@example.org to request a budget review and provide a brief explanation for the change, updates in the relevant areas: a revised research plan (2-5 sentences), a simple revised budget, a revised timeline, and a revised project title.

 How do I request an extension on my funds?

 Fellowship awards have a roughly 2-year term.
 Funds not used by the term date will be returned to the pool of funds that the CCSS uses to award grants unless an extension is requested and granted.
 You may request an extension by using this Qualtrics form.

 What are the reporting requirements for the fellowship?

 Every year for three years after the completion of the fellowship, each Fellow is asked to provide an updated 45-word impact statement and brief information regarding research progress, outcomes, and disposition of awarded funds.
 After completion of each report, CCSS will transfer $500 to the Fellow as thanks for participating in reporting.